-PREMIUM INTRAOCULAR LENSES – MONOFOCAL, MULTIFOCAL, & TORIC IOLS
+PREMIUM INTRAOCULAR LENSES (IOL) – MONOFOCAL, MULTIFOCAL, & TORIC IOLS

 BENEFITS OF PREMIUM INTRAOCULAR LENSES